sgillespie/lambda-calculus/README.md

 `y` is now the free variable, and is no longer being discarded.
 We will use Alpha conversion to avoid captures [6].

+## Alpha Conversion
+Name captures occur when the free variables of an argument have a parameter of the same name in the body of the abstraction.
+Using &alpha;-conversion, we change the names of parameter bound by the abstraction [6].
+This means that the following expressions are equal.

+    (λ x. x)
+    (λ y. y)

+Returning to our capture example, we first look for captures.

+    (λ f x. f x) (λ f. x)

+Because `x` is free in the argument `(λ f. x)`, we need to use &alpha;-conversion to change the parameter `x` to a unique name.

+    (λ f x. f x) (λ f. x) → (λ f y. f y) (λ f. x)

+We now proceed with &Beta;-reduction.

+    (λ f y. f y) (λ f. x) → λ y. (λ f. x) y
+                          → λ y. x

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce